 You can often find discount airfare to Orlando or Los Angeles, but even at a discount, it is hard to beat the cost savings of driving.
 For my family of 7, it was worth 13 hours of driving from Washington D.C. to Orlando to save the cost of 7 plane tickets and a rental car.
 When you drive, you also have transportation to get to grocery stores as needed.

 This is a great tip for crowd control in general.
-Check out one of the many great Disney crowd charts online and choose a non-peak time.
-You can usually save 25-30% on hotels at non-peak times.
+Check out one of the many great Disney crowd charts online and choose an off-peak time.
+You can usually save 25-30% on hotels.

 Pass on the meal plan